bretcope/arguer/README.md

 ```

 With only one or two occasional optional arguments, it is not difficult to handle this with your own code such as above.
 Much of Arguer's usefulness comes from its ability to handle more complicated scenarios.

+> For performance reasons, `arguer.apply(format, arguments)` is used because it is the only way to pass the `arguments` object to another function which is supported by the V8 optimizing compiler.

 ## Format Array